nghttp2/nghttp2/README.rst

 HPACK encoding and decoding are available as public API.

+The experimental high level C++ library is also available.

 We have Python binding of this libary, but we have not covered everything yet.